Neoteroi/BlackSheep-Docs/docs/hsts.md

 ```

 !!! tip "Considerations for local development"
-    It is generally undesirable enabling `HSTS` during local development, since
+    It is generally undesirable to enable `HSTS` during local development,
-    browsers get instructed to require `HTTPS` for all traffic on `localhost`.
+    since browsers get instructed to require `HTTPS` for all traffic on
-    This is why the example above configures the middleware only if the
+    `localhost`.
+This is why the example above configures the middleware only
-    application is not running for development.
+    if the application is not running in development mode.
     See [_Defining application environment_](/blacksheep/settings/#defining-application-environment)
     for more information.